-- 1. High quality residential development will be supported for up to 3 dwellings on the site shown on Map 16 where the proposals demonstrate; - a) a layout that reinforces the sense of openness of the Station Road Character Area; and - b) buildings that have active frontages that overlook Station Road; and - c) the use of materials and a narrow colour palette that compliments the Character Area; and - d) to the front, boundary treatment of low walls or hedges that creates private space to allow for the planting of native trees and shrubs; - e) to the rear, a boundary treatment in the form of hedges or low walls/fences that allows for a soft transition to the open countryside; and - f) a flood risk assessment has been undertaken which establishes that the proposed development would not give rise to an increased risk of surface water flooding either on the site or in the vicinity which cannot be effectively mitigated. - Proposals will be required to manage surface water through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity. - 3.
+- 1. High quality residential development will be supported for approximately 3 dwellings on the site shown on Map 17 where the proposals demonstrate; - a) a layout that reinforces the sense of openness of the Station Road Character Area; and - b) buildings that have active frontages that overlook Station Road; and - c) the use of materials and a narrow colour palette that compliments the Character Area; and - d) to the front, boundary treatment of low walls or hedges that creates private space to allow for the planting of native trees and shrubs; - e) to the rear, a boundary treatment in the form of hedges or low walls/fences that allows for a soft transition to the open countryside; and - f) a flood risk assessment has been undertaken which establishes that the proposed development would not give rise to an increased risk of surface water flooding either on the site or in the vicinity which cannot be effectively mitigated. - 2.
+Proposals should manage surface water through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity. - 3.
 The mature trees and hedgerows on the site are part of the character of Church End.
-The landscape scheme should demonstrate how the trees and hedgerows have been retained and where this is not possible the scheme should minimise their loss. - 4.
-Proposals will need to show how safe access can be achieved from Station Road and/or Birdcroft Lane given the proximity to the A161 Stockwith Road Junction.
+The landscape scheme should demonstrate how the trees and hedgerows have been retained and where this is not practicable the scheme should minimise their loss. - 4.
+Proposals should deliver safe access from Station Road and/or Birdcroft Lane given the proximity to the A161 Stockwith Road Junction.

-NP07 Land south of Kilmeaden, West Moor Road
+Land south of Kilmeaden, West Moor Road